 You point your browser to the fully qualified domain name (FQDN) of one of the VMware SDDC products in the Cloud Foundation software stack, but the login screen for that software product does not appear in the browser.

-In the SDDC Manager client in your browser, you can see a list of the FQDN names that are assigned to the VMware SDDC products' Web interfaces on the Management Info area of the management domains.
+In the SDDC Manager Dashboard in your browser, you can see a list of the FQDN names that are assigned to the VMware SDDC products' Web interfaces on the Management Info area of the management domain.
 However, when you directly type one of those names into your browser, the login screen does not appear and the browser cannot complete the request.

 The FQDN names contain a portion that is the value that was entered for the subdomain when you ran the Cloud Foundation bring-up process.
 For example, the FQDN for a rack's vCenter Server instance might be listed as rack-1-vc-1.sddc.example.com, where sddc.example.com is the full value that appeared in the bring-up wizard screens.

 The SDDC Manager runs an internal DNS server so that it can guarantee that FQDN resolution works within the installation.
 If a delegation record was not configured in the specified root domain to point to the SDDC Manager DNS server for the specified Cloud Foundation zone, these FQDNs cannot be resolved.

 You configure the zone delegation using the standard administration tools used by your company or organization to manage the DNS server that was specified in bring-up wizard, such as Server Manager on Microsoft Windows Server operating systems.

 The following steps illustrate configuring the zone delegation using Server Manager on Windows 2008 Server.